faizyakob/my-linux-repo/VMware Fusion: Disable DHCP.md

 VMware uses DHCP by default, and it does not expose interface to modify its configuration.
 To assign static IPs to VM, we can either:

-  🍭 Edit VMware DHCP configuration OR,
+  🍭 Edit VMware DHCP configuration OR, <br>
   🍭 Configure static IP directly in VM.

 Using static IP for a VM is desirable, as it prevents various kind of issues.
 For Kubernetes especially, the kube-apiserver IP address is selected using the current IP address of the main NIC interface (normally ens160 or eth0).
 During kubeadm initilization, this particular IP address is used in generating the certificates for the Kubernetes core components.